linrongbin16/fzfx.nvim/README.md

   - Search by visual select.
   - Search by cursor word.
   - Search by yank text.
-  - Search by previous search, e.g. resume last search.
+  - Search by resume last search.
 - Multiple data sources to avoid restart search flow:
   - Exclude or include the hidden/ignored files when searching files.
   - Local or remote branches when searching git branches.